Battle of Jenin (1948): Aftermath

 The exact number of losses among both sides during the battle is disputed.
 The Israelis argued that they had lost 34 killed, and 100 wounded, while inflicting 200 fatal casualties on the Iraqis and Arab irregulars.
-Israeli historian Pesach Malovany has considered the IDF claims about Arab losses in the battle to be "somewhat exaggerated".
+Israeli historian Pesach Malovany has considered the IDF claims about Arab losses in the battle to be "somewhat exaggerated" and cited the number of Iraqi soldiers killed as being 27.
 Iraqi sources claimed far greater IDF casualties, namely 580 Israelis killed and 1,000 wounded.
 The Iraqis also maintained that they had lost far fewer troops as the Israelis claimed; a local cemetery contains the graves of 44 Iraqi soldiers.

 Either way, Jenin marked the only significant Iraqi victory during the war, and was consequently exploited for propaganda purposes.
 The IDF also won new respect for the Iraqi Army, and Israeli soldiers subsequently called the Iraqis a "frightening nightmare".
 Back in Iraq, Lt.
 Col. Omar Ali was treated like a hero for his role in the battle.
 The Iraqi soldiers killed at Jenin were buried at the "Martyrs' cemetery" in the city; the graves were still maintained and adorned with wreaths and Iraqi flags by 2021, though journalist Alex Shams argued that the role of Iraqi soldiers in the 1948 war was largely forgotten among Palestinians.